varnish/varnish-wiki/source/content/tutorials/varnish/index.rst

   sudo apt-get install varnish

 Please note that this might not be the latest version of Varnish.
-If you need a later version of Varnish due the OS version you are using.
-Please follow the instructions in the Varnish Book or as shown below.
+If you need a newer version of Varnish for the OS version you are using, please follow the instructions in the Varnish Book or as shown below.

 .. code-block: bash